koenpunt/InbeaconSdk-android/documentation/installing-the-sdk.md

 ```
 to your gradle dependencies.
 See bintray for details: [https://bintray.com/inbeacon/maven/android.sdk/view](https://bintray.com/inbeacon/maven/android.sdk/view)

 You can use a dynamic version (1.+) to get the latest 1.x version of the SDK (recommended)
+>Don't forget transitive = true.
+Because we specify @aar, transitive no longer defaults to true

 ### Binary release